robotpy/pyfrc/README.txt

         test1.py
         test2.py

+    fake-wpilib/
+        lib/
+            _wpilib/
             fake_wpilib/

-        fake_wpilib/
+        samples/

         run_test.py

     test.sh
     test.bat

-In this example layout, you would need to specify the TEST_MODULES as 'tests', and FAKE_WPILIB_DIR as 'fake_wpilib'
+In this example layout, you would need to specify the TEST_MODULES as 'tests', and FAKE_WPILIB_DIR as 'fake-wpilib'

-After configuring the directories properly, you should use test.sh or test.bat to launch tests using fake_wpilib, instead of directly invoking run_test.py
+After configuring the directories properly, you should use test.sh or test.bat to launch tests using fake-wpilib, instead of directly invoking run_test.py